AirAsia CEO Fernandes casts other work aside amid accounting worries

 "He's back, and he's getting more involved in many of the decisions," added one executive.

-AirAsia declined to comment on the matter while Fernandes and Kamarudin did not respond to Reuters enquiries.
+AirAsia, Fernandes and Kamarudin did not respond to a request for comments.

 Fernandes, one of Asia's best known corporate leaders, has built a sprawling business empire over the past decade that includes English football club Queens Park Rangers, a hotel chain and an insurance business.